uccross/skyhookdm-pythonclient/README.md

-**Quick Start** (suppose that you have the Skyhook Cloudlab expeirment running):
+**Setup SkyhookDM Driver** (suppose that you have the Skyhook Cloudlab expeirment running):

 * Run the script of "[setup.sh](https://github.com/uccross/skyhookdm-pythonclient/blob/master/setup.sh)" to check and install dependencies and create the required ceph pool.
 * Logout the ssh session and login again.
 * Run the script of "[startup.sh](https://github.com/uccross/skyhookdm-pythonclient/blob/master/startup.sh)" and you're ready to go.

 Note: Cloning this repo is not necessary.
 Runing the scripts is enough.
-The scripts use 'pip' to install skyhookdmpy and other dependencies which can't be installed via 'pip' commands.
+The scripts use 'pip' to install skyhookdmdriver and other dependencies which can't be installed via 'pip' commands.

+* One the client, run 'pip install skyhookdmclient' to install the client library.
+You can start with some examples(ref) here.